 What They Had (2018)

 But how do you convince a stubborn and loving husband who has an undying love for his wife that he can no longer care for his wife and that moving her to a beautiful assisted living facility is the right move?
-How do you help him understand the precious memories that he shared with his wife…their first dates…their wedding…their children…and all of the good and bad times in between are coming to an end due to her memory loss.
-The love that they shared might be present for Burt, but something that this is a thing of the past for Ruth.
-She’s alive physically and emotionally…but mentally, all that she was is exactly that….was.
+How do you help him understand the precious memories that he shared with his wife, such as their first dates, their wedding, and their children, and all of the good and bad times in between are coming to an end due to her memory loss?
+The love they shared might be present for Burt, but this is something of the past for Ruth.
+She’s alive physically and emotionally, but mentally, she is not the person she was.
 And who has the ultimate say in this decision?
-An aging man who is struggling with his own health issues and really cannot view the situation without subjectivity?
+An aging man who is struggling with his health issues and really cannot view the situation without subjectivity?
 Or the adult children, who can view things more objectively and know the condition, the factors, and the many opportunities out there?
 And when is the right time for the torch-passing of the caring of an elderly parent from the spouse to one or more of the children?

 This movie will touch your heart.
 The acting is some of the finest of the year.
-Even though Michael Shannon seems to be in every single movie, he, and the more selective Swank, have instant chemistry.
-You’ll believe that they are brother and sister and that the issues that they have with each other in the present have deep roots.
-However, you’ll also believe that there is love between these two characters, that they have each other’s backs, and when one suffers, the other suffers as well.
-Foster’s filmography might be the longest filmography I’ve ever seen, but he’s never been finer.
-He can play one heck of a villain, but this is a role where he is anything but.
-It reminded me of James Gandolfini’s final role in Enough Said, a film that likewise starred an actor who was notorious for playing a bad guy but showed just how talented he was a role that was, in a way, career-redefining.
+Even though Michael Shannon seems to be in every film, he and the more selective Swank have instant chemistry.
+You’ll believe that they are brother and sister and that their issues with each other in the present have deep roots.
+However, you’ll also think there is love between these two characters, that they have each other’s backs, and when one suffers, the other suffers.
+Foster’s filmography might be the longest I’ve ever seen, but he’s never been finer.
+He can play one heck of a villain, but this role is where he is anything but.
+It reminded me of James Gandolfini’s final role in Enough Said.
+This film likewise starred an actor who was notorious for playing a bad guy but showed just how talented he was in a role that was, in a way, career-redefining.
 The same could be said of Foster.
 For a directorial debut, Chomko couldn’t have done better.
-While What They Had didn’t make a ton of money at the box office (just $260,000…good for the 386th ranked movie in terms of revenue), it scored 87% with critics and 83% with audiences on Rotten Tomatoes.
-To me, it makes no sense that this film earned so little.
+While What They Had didn’t make much money at the box office (just $260,000, good for the 386th-ranked movie in terms of revenue), it scored 87% with critics and 83% with audiences on Rotten Tomatoes.
+It makes no sense that this film earned so little.
 What They Had was a great movie.
 Swank, Shannon, Foster, Lucas, and Farmiga could have all worked for free, and this movie would have still lost money 🙁

 Plot 10/10